music-suite/music-suite/docs/src/User-Guide.md

 # Harmony

-While the `Pitch` and `Interval` types allow us to represent any pitch (within the Western/classical framework), they do not tell us much about *harmony*.
+While the `Pitch` and `Interval` types allow us to represent pitch, they do not tell us much about *harmony*.
 We need types to represent *collections* and *relationships* between pitches, including modes, chords and scales.

 While we can of course course use regular data structures like tuples, lists and maps for this, Music Suite also defines some structures that makes particular sense from a musical point of view.